Here are some travel photography tips to immediately improve your images.

 After you get the shots you want, put your camera away.
 You can always pull it out again for a few more shots.
 However, it’s nice to experience a destination without a camera in front of you the whole time.

-Traveling creates natural opportunities to step out of your comfort zone and dabble in new photography styles.
+Traveling creates natural opportunities to step out of your comfort zone and dabble in new types of photography.
 If you spend most of your time at home taking pictures at family events and of your own kids around the house, it’s fun to play around with architecture or street photography.
 Even if you’re traveling as a professional photographer with a specific assignment, embrace the chance to get an unusual or unexpected shot.

 Including people in your travel photos is important because it’s adds to the narrative while creating perspective of famous destinations.
 For example, it’s a lot easier to appreciate the scale of the Grand Canyon when there are a few people in your shot.